-Manny Charlton playing the same Gibson Flying V guitar in 2016 during a pre-production session for The Fluffy Jackets' second album.
+Manny Charlton playing the same Gibson Flying V guitar during a pre-production session for The Fluffy Jackets' "Something from Nothing" album.
 The picture is taken at Sotra island, just outside Bergen in Norway, August 2016.

-Manny Charlton with an authographed copy of Nazareth's Play'n The Game LP from 1976.
+Manny Charlton with an autographed copy of Nazareth's Play'n The Game LP from 1976.
 The Gibson Flying V guitar can be heard on the tracks "Down Home Girl" and "Flying".
-Picture taken at Sotra island / Bergen in Norway, August 2016.
+The picture is taken 40 years later at Sotra island / Bergen in Norway, August 2016.

 BBC Sight and Sound TV Special (1977) and From The Beginning DVD (2005)

 Manny Charlton used this Gibson Flying V during a concert at Golders Green in London UK on the 3rd of December 1977, which was filmed for the BBC Sight and Sound TV Special.
 That footage was also later released as a DVD called "From The Beginning" (2005).
 The guitar can be seen and heard during "Hair of the Dog".

 Manny Charlton with Nazareth bandmate Pete Agnew during a BBC TV performance in 1977.